OSInside/kiwi/doc/source/commands/kiwi.rst

 uses the contents of the new image root tree to create the output image.

-KIWI supports the creation of the following image types:
+{kiwi} supports the creation of the following image types:

 - ISO Live Systems
 - Virtual Disk for e.g cloud frameworks